spinnaker/dcd-spec/PIPELINE_TEMPLATES.md

 Conditional stages are supported within Partials as well.

 # Modules

+Modules are used to represent common functionality within stages, like stage configuration.

 Modules can be referenced by each other, the Template they are defined in, child Templates and Configurations.
 Furthermore, they can be replaced by child